13 Lowest Calorie Chips (Top Picks for 2023)

 gourmet basics slim chips salty sweet kettle

-Slim Chips are actually a popcorn-based chip and not a potato chip, like the Popcorners.
+Slim Chips are actually popcorn-based chips and not potato chips, like the Popcorners.
 Their ingredient list is a bit longer, but all wholesome, recognizable ingredients.

 • Calories: 110